The Bayesian Geometry of Transformer Attention

-Geometric diagnostics provide a unified explanation.
+The key insight is that Bayesian inference is not monolithic.
+We decompose it into three \emph{inference primitives}---belief accumulation, belief transport, and random-access binding---and show that different architectures realize different subsets: \begin{itemize}[itemsep=2pt] \item \textbf{Transformers} realize all three primitives and succeed uniformly. \item \textbf{Mamba} realizes accumulation and transport, achieving state-of-the-art on HMM filtering, but struggles with random-access binding. \item \textbf{LSTMs} realize only accumulation of static sufficient statistics: they succeed on belief revision (where the statistic is fixed-dimensional) but fail when the statistic must evolve under dynamics or be indexed by content. \item \textbf{MLPs} realize none and fail uniformly. \end{itemize}

+Geometric diagnostics reveal how these primitives are implemented.
 Keys form an approximately orthogonal basis over hypotheses; queries progressively align with the feasible region of that basis; and value vectors organize along a low-dimensional manifold parameterized by posterior entropy.
-Training sculpts this manifold: attention patterns stabilize early, while value representations continue refining posterior precision----a frame----precision dissociation predicted by concurrent gradient-dynamics analysis.
-These mechanisms together implement the essential components of Bayesian conditioning: binding, elimination, and refinement, expressed as a sequence of structured linear transformations across depth.
+On HMM tracking, Mamba's representations organize into five discrete clusters---one per hidden state---showing that the model discovers the corner geometry of the belief simplex.
+Training sculpts this manifold: attention patterns stabilize early, while value representations continue refining posterior precision---a frame--precision dissociation predicted by concurrent gradient-dynamics analysis.

 The wind-tunnel regime is intentionally simplified, but it establishes a clear lower bound: if a model cannot implement Bayes in settings where the posterior is known and memorization is impossible, it cannot do so in natural language.
-Conversely, our results show that transformer geometry is sufficient for exact Bayesian inference when the task permits verification.
-This provides a principled foundation for studying approximate reasoning in larger models and offers concrete, testable predictions----orthogonal hypothesis axes, progressive Q--K sharpening, and value-manifold structure----for analysing pretrained LLMs.
+Conversely, our results show that content-based routing is sufficient for exact Bayesian inference when the task demands only the primitives that architecture can realize.
+This provides a principled foundation for studying approximate reasoning in larger models and offers concrete, testable predictions---orthogonal hypothesis axes, progressive Q--K sharpening, and value-manifold structure---for analysing pretrained LLMs.

-Transformers succeed here not because they are large, but because their architecture furnishes the right inductive bias: residual streams that carry evolving belief states, attention that routes information selectively, and feed-forward layers that implement local Bayesian updates.
-Together, these components carve a Bayesian manifold inside the model's representation space.
-Understanding how this manifold emerges, scales, and ultimately degrades in real-world language remains an important direction for future work.
+The primitives framework explains why transformers succeed: they furnish the architectural mechanisms for all three inference primitives.
+Attention provides random-access binding through query-key matching; content-based routing enables belief transport; and the residual stream accumulates evidence across positions.
+Understanding how these primitives scale to real-world language, and whether new architectures can realize them more efficiently, remains an important direction for future work.